AI-Generated Misinformation: The Threat in the 2024 Election Year

 As part of the police investigation, McCullough said investigators worked with forensic analysts from the FBI and the University of California, Berkeley, who determined the recording was not authentic.
 “The results of that analysis indicated that the recording contained traces of AI-generated content,” McCullough said.

 Maryland Transportation Authority officers arrested Darien Thursday morning at Baltimore/Washington International Thurgood Marshall Airport, McCullough said.
-Darien was attempting to board a flight when he was stopped and questioned about how his declared firearm was packed.
+Darien was attempting to board a flight when he was stopped and questioned regarding how his declared firearm was packed.

 Officers ran a background check on Darien and an open warrant for his arrest appeared, McCullough added.